 Install new commutator brushes and other rectangular brushes when the old ones are worn to 5/8" or less in length.
-The cylindrical type or nearly square $(1/4 \times 3/8")$ type collector ring brush which is spring loaded, may be used until worn to 5/16" in length.
+The cylindrical type or nearly square $(1/4 \ge 3/8")$ type collector ring brush with spring attached may be used until worn to 5/16" in length.